-Jailed Kremlin critic Navalny to be moved to a hospital
+Jailed Navalny to be moved to a hospital in another prison

 The announcement comes two days after Navalny’s physician said his health was deteriorating rapidly and the 44-year-old Kremlin critic could be on the verge of death.

 The state prison service, FSIN, said in a statement that Navalny would be transferred to a hospital for convicts located in another penal colony in Vladimir, a city 180 kilometers (110 miles) east of Moscow.
-According to the statement, Navalny’s condition is deemed “satisfactory” and he has agreed to take vitamin supplements.
+According to the statement, Navalny’s condition is deemed “satisfactory” and he has agreed to take vitamin therapy.

-Navalny’s physician, Yaroslav Ashikhmin, said Saturday that test results he received from Navalny’s family show him with sharply elevated levels of potassium, which can bring on cardiac arrest, and heightened creatinine levels that indicate impaired kidneys.
+Navalny’s physician, Dr. Yaroslav Ashikhmin, said Saturday that test results he received from Navalny’s family show him with sharply elevated levels of potassium, which can bring on cardiac arrest, and heightened creatinine levels that indicate impaired kidneys.
+“Our patient could die at any moment,” he said in a Facebook post.

 Navalny went on hunger strike to protest the refusal to let his doctors visit when he began experiencing severe back pain and a loss of feeling in his legs.
-Russia’s state penitentiary service has said that Navalny is receiving all the medical help he needs.
+Russia’s state penitentiary service has said that Navalny was receiving all the medical help he needs.

 In response to the alarming news about Navalny’s health this weekend, his allies have called for a nationwide rally on Wednesday, the same day that President Vladimir Putin is scheduled to deliver his annual state of the nation address.